YDK-Solutions/ydk/sdk/python/core/docsgen/api/types/types.rst

         parameter.
 If no such configuration data exists in the configuration datastore, it is created.

+    .. attribute:: read

+        When reading configuration or operational data from a network device and a specific leaf is desired to be read, the operation can be set to ``read`` on that leaf.
+See example :ref:`below<read-filter>`.

 .. class:: EncodingFormat

     Enum class for encoding format.